A latent trawl process model for extreme values: Empirical examples

 Figure \ref{pollution} shows estimates of the extremal index based on simulations of length 1,000,000, obtained by the same method as for the rainfall data above.
 The estimates of the extremal index indicate that the transformed latent Markov chain model does not accurately capture the extremal dependence structure in this example.
 In particular, the Warren process model appears to underestimate the extremal dependence (i.e.~$\theta$ is too high), whereas the opposite is the case for the GL-P model.

 These results show that when the marginal parameters $\alpha,\beta$ are fixed in the latent layer, the latent Markov process model has less flexibility in the dependence structure than the latent trawl process model.
 This indicates that in the original hierarchical structure, the marginal parameters also have a strong influence on the dependence structure, and this contributes to the flexibility of the model.
 The transformed model has the advantage that its parameters are clearly interpretable as contributing to either the dependence or the marginal distribution.
-In our experience, the parameter estimation procedure for the transformed model also appears to be more reliable, which is not too surprising as the modification of the original model is a form of parameter orthogonalisation.
+In our experience, the parameter estimation procedure for the transformed model also appears to be more reliable.